jgardella/CS585/README.md

 Class comment blocks should simply be a short description of the class and its functionality.

 Each `.cpp` file should have a comment block at the top with a short description of the methods it contains.

+Always air on the side of caution.
+If you are not sure whether or not to add a comment, just add it.
+Too few comments inconveniences the reader more than too many comments.
+This is not to say that every line needs a comment, nor that over-commenting is a trivial mistake; over-commenting can disrupt the flow of code and even make it more difficult to understand.
+In most situations, though, if you are unsure if a certain line requires a comment, just play it safe and add it.

 Indentation
 -----------